outofoffice3/policy-general/README.md

 ### IAM Role Requirements

-1. IAM roles for each accountId specified in the `config.json` file.
-They will require the minimum permissions:
+1. For each accountId specified in the `config.json` file, you will need to create an IAM role that the lambda function can assume.
+Each role will require the following minimum permissions:

 - iam:ListUsers
 - iam:ListRoles